wmde/jahresbericht2018/README.txt

 ----
 HTML files are to be placed in `app/webroot/`.

+PHP
+---
+To enable PHP on this project simply rename `app/webroot/index.html` to `index.php`.
+You may also create `app/composer.json` when you plan to use composer.

 Autoloading of CSS and JS
 -------------------------
 These libaries will always be loaded and bootstrap